Strategic Plan for The Oceanography Society

 Action 3.3

-- Assist TOS in coordinating town halls, Career Week, and networking events to ensure diverse attendance and participation and that the information provided is relevant to the industry, NGOs, and agency sectors
+- Assist TOS in coordinating town halls, virtual professional development, and networking events to ensure (a) diverse attendance and participation and (b) the information provided is relevant to the industry, NGOs, and agency sectors

 - Work with the TOS Council to evaluate how best to include the voice of industry, NGOs, and agency sectors in Council decisions, such as adding additional councilor positions to represent their communities